DNA Damage in the Cell and Mechanisms of Cancer: A Quick Overview Part II

 6) Thermal disruption

-7) Some studies show or suggest evidence of damage from certain Electromagnetic Fields (EMFs) including both low frequency power lines and higher frequency RF (Radio Frequencies) including those in the microwave range which are used in cell phone / tower communication.
+7) Some studies suggest evidence of damage from certain Electromagnetic Fields (EMFs) including both low frequency power lines and higher frequency RF (Radio Frequencies) including those in the microwave range which are used in cell phone / tower communication.
+This has never been proven conclusively, particularly at the power levels that are routinely encountered from these sources.
+The few studies that show damage of any kind come from levels that far exceed ordinary exposure.

 1) Attack by Reactive Oxygen Species (ROS) or Reactive Nitrogen Species (RNS) generated in the course of normal bodily functions which can form hydrogen peroxide and ammonia respectively. (both are toxic) The presence of these compounds come from oxidative deamination which form oxoacids in the liver.